What Are Medicare “excess Charges”?

 Most doctors and health care providers agree to accept the Medicare fee schedule or “Medicare Assignment.”
 When a doctor or supplier accepts assignment, they also agree to bill Medicare directly, which is a very easy and seamless process.

-Neither Medicare nor the Medicare Supplement will pay the doctor the additional 15%.
-Why, because he wouldn’t “accept assignment” of the Medicare claim.
+Neither Medicare nor the Medicare Supplement will pay the doctor the additional 15% on top of what Medicare allows.
+Because he wouldn’t “accept assignment” of the Medicare claim.
 The money instead of going to the doctor, goes to the insured.
 So now the doctor has to hope he gets paid the $115 from the client after he does all the billing instead of knowing he’ll receive $100 if he “accepts assignment.”

 Medicare states that if the doctor does not accept assignment the doctor can add 15% to the amount Medicare approves.
 However, Medicare reduces the amount they approve by 5% because the doctor does not accept assignment.
 Now the doctor can only add the 15% to the reduced amount.

 If Medicare approves a total of $100 and the doctor does not accept assignment then Medicare reduces the amount by 5% the doctor is really only getting an additional $9.25 and not $15.

 When the doctor sends a claim to Medicare, Medicare will assign a value to that claim.
 If the doctor agrees to “accept assignment” then the doctor also agrees to accept that assigned value as 100% payment for his/her services, of which Medicare pays 80% and the Med Supp policy pays the remaining 20%.

 If the doctor does not “accept assignment” the claim still goes to Medicare, and Medicare will “assign a value.”
 It makes no difference whether or not the doctor accepts assignment.